Are your lower legs roughly the size of tree trunks because of pregnancy-related swelling?

 - Workers who are constantly on their feet.

-Before you buy compression stockings, you first have to decide upon which kind you want.
+Before buying compression stockings, you first have to decide which style you want.
 There are three basic models you’ll have to choose from.

-Knee-high stockings help only control swelling and pain in the ankle and the calf regions.
-Thigh-high stockings do that as well, but they also help with most of the thigh area too.
+Knee-high stockings help control swelling and pain in the ankle and the calf regions.
+Thigh-high stockings do the same, but they also help with most of the thigh area.

-Meanwhile, full-length compression stockings do that too, in addition to helping with back pain.
-But before you race out and buy this type of stocking, remember that if they cover that much territory, they’re going to be much more problematic to put on than the shorter ones are.
+Full-length compression stockings cover the entire legs in addition to helping with back pain.
+But before you race out and buy this type of stocking, remember that if they cover that much territory, they will be much more problematic to put on than the shorter options.

 Keep in mind that you’ll have a giant belly in your way as you bend, stoop, and struggle to tug these bad boys on.